yancyribbens/yancylol/_posts/2022-05-08-if-youre-into-evil-youre-a-friend-of-mine.markdown

 xterm*faceSize: 13
 {% endhighlight %}

+To make the changes take effect, either restart or:

+{% highlight nix %}
+xrdb .Xdefaults
+{% endhighlight %}

 Another side note is copy and paste work a bit different than other terminals I've used.
 For example, just selecting text inside the terminal will save the contents to a clipboard, and then to paste into a different application, click the middle mouse button.
 Another handy but related tip is that using evilwm, `alt+left` (and drag) click will move the window, however `alt+middle` click will resize the window.